-Learn the skills and manners that will help to prepare you and your dog to be able take the Canine Good Neighbour (CGN), Canine Good Citizen (CGC) or Urban Dog (CGCU) Certification tests.
+Learn the skills and manners that will help to prepare you and your dog to take the Canine Good Neighbour (CGN), Canine Good Citizen (CGC) or Urban Dog (CGCU) Certification tests.
 Today's dog leads a much busier life.
 They live in condo's and houses, need to travel on public transit, walk the crowded city streets, attend all kinds of events and even hang out at the coffee shop.
-Oh and did we forget - just learn to chill at home.
+Oh, and did we forget - just learn to chill at home.
 Let's give your dog the skills he can use for everyday living, whether in your home or out 'n about town with you.

 This class will cover:

 Connected Loose Leash Walking

 Piper's Puppy Adventure - Visiting The Local Market